-The voice of the instructor made her start.
-Mary hadn’t been thinking about what she was painting, but on the paper in front of her was the face of a young man, one she recognised even though the nose was a peculiar shade of blue.
+The voice of the teacher made her start.
+Mary hadn’t been thinking about what she was drawing, but on the paper in front of her was the face of a young man, one she recognised even though something about the nose wasn’t quite right.

 Mary didn’t know who Peter was.
-The face before her had been stored in her memory for fifty years.
+The face before her had been buried in her memory for fifty years.
 It was David, a boy she had dated and fallen in love with when she was sixteen years old.
 He moved away with his parents when his father was offered a promotion.
-For a few months they had exchanged letters, but the interval between each communication grew longer.
-He never replied to her last letter in which she had enclosed a pressed flower, a silly gesture.
+For a few months they had exchanged letters, but the interval between each communication lengthened.
+He never replied to her last letter.
+She had enclosed a drawing of him and a pressed flower, a silly gesture from a teenage girl that had probably made both him, and his new friends, laugh.
+What would a boy do with a dead flower and a sketch drawn by a teenage girl.

-Curiosity drew others to her painting.
-Mary wanted to cover it with her hands, but let them rest on the table.
+The comment from Sam drew others to her drawing.
+Mary wanted to cover it with her hand, but she hesitated, and then it was too late.
+She let her fingers rest on the table.

 “It does look like Peter,” said a woman she thought was called Anne.
 “You must have met him?”

-All agreed that it was an astonishing likeness and someone said that she must show it to David.
+Everyone agreed that it was an astonishing likeness of Peter and someone said that she must show it to David.

-“He owns the Three Ducks, Peter is his son.
-He works there at weekends.
-You must have seen him.”
+“David owns the Three Ducks.
+Peter is his son, he’s around at weekends sometimes with his partner.
+You must have seen him there.”

-Mary hadn’t been in the village inn.
-She had no objection to alcohol and enjoyed a glass of wine, but Marcus had not been one for socialising.
+Mary hadn’t been in the village pub.
+She had no objection to alcohol and enjoyed a glass of white wine, but Vernon had not been one for socialising and the idea of going into a pub by herself was unthinkable.

-She wondered where David’s life had taken him.
-Would they even have stayed together had he not moved away?
+She put the drawing to one side, thinking about David and where his life might have taken him.
+Would they have stayed together had he not moved away?
+Might they have married, had children?